 DNUT Investors Have Opportunity To Lead Krispy Kreme, Inc. Securities Fraud Lawsuit With The Schall Law Firm

-LOS ANGELES, May 20, 2025 /PRNewswire/ -- The Schall Law Firm , a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Krispy Kreme, Inc. ("Krispy Kreme" or "the Company") (NASDAQ: DNUT ) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, May 23, 2025 /PRNewswire/ -- The Schall Law Firm , a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Krispy Kreme, Inc. ("Krispy Kreme" or "the Company") for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between February 25, 2025 and May 7, 2025, inclusive (the "Class Period"), are encouraged to contact the firm before July 15, 2025.